openmobilityfoundation/mobility-data-specification/metrics/README.md

 ### For Agencies hosting the Metrics API

-When making requests, the Metrics API expects one of two scopes `metrics:read` or `metrics:read:provider` to be present as part of the `scope` claims in a [JWT](https://jwt.io/) `access_token` in the `Authorization` header, in the form `Authorization: Bearer <access_token>`.
-The token issuance, expiration and revocation policies are at the discretion of the Agency.
+When making requests, the Metrics API expects one of two scopes `metrics:read` or `metrics:read:provider` to be present as part of the `scope` claims in a [JSON Web Token](https://jwt.io/) (JWT) `access_token` in the `Authorization` header, in the form `Authorization: Bearer <access_token>`.
+The token issuance, expiration and revocation policies are at the discretion of the agency.
+See MDS [JSON Web Token](/general-information.md#json-web-tokens) guidance.

 If a client has a `metrics:read` scope, they are permitted to read _all_ metrics available via the Metrics API.

 If a client has a `metrics:read:provider` scope, they are only permitted to read metrics which pertain to a particular `provider_id` claim in the aforementioned [JWT](https://jwt.io/) `access_token`.

 Further scopes and requirements may be added at the discretion of the Agency, depending on their particular access control needs.

+General authorization details are specified in the [Authorization section](/general-information.md#authorization) in MDS General Information.

 [Top][toc]